Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Home Health Aide Job Outlook

-The BLS estimates that the overall employment for home health aides will grow an impressive 34% by 2029, a rate that is much faster than the average growth rate across all other jobs during the same time period (4%).
-As the population of America’s Baby Boomers ages, it is expected that the need for home health aides will be high for some time to come.
+The BLS estimates that the overall employment for Home Health Aides will grow an impressive 33% by 2030, a rate much faster than the average growth rate across all other jobs during the same period (8%).
+As the population of America’s Baby Boomers ages, it is expected that the need for Home Health Aides will be high for some time to come.

 Start Your Career by Earning Your Medical Assistant Diploma

-For those seeking a rewarding career with enduring levels of demand that builds on your Medical Assistant diploma, becoming a home health aide could be a great career path for you.
+For those seeking a rewarding career with enduring levels of demand that build on your Medical Assistant diploma, becoming a Home Health Aide could be a great career path for you.

-If you’re ready to take the next step towards becoming a home health aide, you can start by earning your Medical Assistant diploma in as little as 10 months at Eagle Gate College.
+If you’re ready to take the next step towards becoming a Home Health Aide, you can start earning your Medical Assistant diploma in as little as ten months at Eagle Gate College.

 Click here to learn more about our Medical Assistant program.